 Optional Medicaid coverage determined by the state where you live can include prescription drugs, physical therapy, dental services, eyeglasses and chiropractic services.
 To determine what services are covered by Medicaid in your state, it is best to contact your local Medicaid office.
-Find out more about what medical services are mandated by the federal government in our comprehensive guide.
+Find out more about what medical services are mandated by the federal government in our free guide.

 If you have both Medicaid and Medicaid coverage, then your covered services would be a little bit different compared to what is stated above.
 Medicare enrollees who meet Medicaid income guidelines will receive additional covered services.
 For example, Medicaid coverage could include care at a nursing care facility beyond the limit that Medicare provides.
 Additionally, you may be able to obtain dental coverage or vision coverage that is not included in Medicare Part A and Part B.

 What does Medicaid not cover for senior citizens?

 To determine how much is Medicaid, you must also look at the services that are not covered by your Medicaid health insurance plan.
 Services not covered by Medicaid would need to be paid entirely out of pocket unless you have an additional health insurance option that does include these services.

 It is important to understand that Medicaid coverage will depend upon the state that you reside in, as mentioned above.
 Medicaid coverage that is considered optional and not mandated by the federal government is left in the hands of each individual state.
 The only sure way that you will learn about optional Medicaid coverage is by contacting your local Medicaid office.

 In addition to this optional coverage, the “What does Medicaid not cover?” question can still be answered to a point.
 While the optional coverage offered by Medicaid depends on your state, there are certain things that are not covered by Medicaid at a state level or otherwise include but are not limited to:

 - Medical procedures, such as transplants and surgeries, that have not receive prior approval from Medicaid.

 - Cosmetic surgery that is not related to repairs following an accidental injury, or any surgery that is deemed cosmetic and goes beyond improving functionality.